 image 38

-With William Henry Harrison gone and John Tyler kicked out of the party, the Whigs decided to nominate Henry Clay as their candidate.
-Clay had lost the elections of 1824 and 1832 while also failing to get his party’s nomination for President in 1840.
+With William Henry Harrison gone and John Tyler kicked out of the party, the Whigs went with Henry Clay as their candidate after Clay resigned from his position as Senator to run for the nomination.

-However, the issue of annexing Texas was a major talking point in this election and many within the Whig Party were divided on the issue.
-Some were against it as it would hurt their chances of winning any free states like New York, who were against Slavery while Southerners within the Whig Party supported the idea of annexation.
+Clay and his running mate, Theodore Frelinghuysen looked poised to win the upcoming election at first, however the Annexation of Texas was a major talking point going into the race and many within the Whig Party were divided on the issue.
+Some were against it as it would hurt their chances of winning any free states with a lot of electoral votes like New York, while Southerners within the party supported the idea of annexation.

 Deciding the Democratic Nominee